nspcc-dev/neofs-api/proto-docs/session.md

 * __NEOFS__NETMAP_EPOCH \
   Netmap epoch to use for object placement calculation.
 The `value` is string encoded `uint64` in decimal presentation.
 If set to '0' or not set, the current epoch only will be used.
+DEPRECATED: header ignored by servers.
 * __NEOFS__NETMAP_LOOKUP_DEPTH \
   If object can't be found using current epoch's netmap, this header limits how many past epochs the node can look up through.
 The `value` is string encoded `uint64` in decimal presentation.
 If set to '0' or not set, only the current epoch will be used.
+DEPRECATED: header ignored by servers.

 | Field | Type | Label | Description |